Updated: Mar 14

 There are lots of interesting local savoury and sweet treats to enjoy.
-Local markets offer a wide selection from fish, meats and something resembling deep-fried custard creams on a stick.
+Local markets offer a wide selection of fish, meats, and something resembling deep-fried custard creams on a stick.
 Yum!

 What You Need To Pack

-Pack comfortable clothes, depending on the time of travel you might need water-resistant ones and don't forget your walking shoes!
+Pack comfortable clothes, depending on the time of year you travel, you might need a water-resistant jacket, and don't forget your walking shoes!
 Can't find what you're looking for?
 Can highly recommend Craghoppers for all your travel clothes needs and accessories.

 Top Tip: Pack light so you can go shopping and buy new technology, crafts and gifts for friends/family.